sigmundch/bot_failures/README.md

 ## Summarize Failures

-This repo contains a little script to process the output of the dart build bots and print which tests have unexpected resutls (either because they failed or because they started passing).
+This repo contains a little script to process the output of the dart build bots and print which tests have unexpected results (either because they failed or because they started passing).

 ### Installation

-The easiest way is to do a pub global activate:
+The easiest way is to do use it is to do a pub global activate:
 ```
 pub global activate -s git https://github.com/sigmundch/bot_failures
 ```